Marionberry

 Rubus L. subgenus Rubus

 Plants produce consistently heavy crops of high quality fruit starting in July and continuing for several weeks.
+Exceptionally thorny canes can grow to 20 in a single season, so pruning to control size is recommended, as is sturdy 2-tier trellising.
 Not to be confused with the former mayor of Washington, DC.
-USDA Zones 7-9.